tanfwong/rfsoc_notes/_sources/ch1/workflow.md

   interfaces that conform to the predefined configuration required by VAAD for a PL kernel.

 * The tradeoffs for adopting VAAD are potential losses in flexibility of the implementation architecture and in PL utilization efficiency.
-Nonetheless, these potential losses are rather acceptable for us since we will not be interested in developing interfaces to other peripherals, and the adoption of VAADF allows us to focus on only the "DSP stuff" in our development.
+Nonetheless, these potential losses are rather acceptable for us since we will not be interested in developing interfaces to other peripherals, and the adoption of VAAD allows us to focus only on the "DSP stuff" in our development.

 (sec:vaadf_steps)=
 ## VAAD Procedures in Vitis